Basic setup for Defender for Cloud Apps

 If you're integrating with Microsoft Purview Information Protection, see Microsoft Purview Information Protection Integration for information.

-- To work with Microsoft Purview Information Protection integration, you must enable the App connector for Office 365.
+- To work with Microsoft Purview Information Protection integration, you must enable the App connector for Microsoft 365.

 If you use ExpressRoute, Defender for Cloud Apps is deployed in Azure and fully integrated with ExpressRoute.
-All interactions with the Defender for Cloud Apps apps and traffic sent to Defender for Cloud Apps, including upload of discovery logs, is routed via ExpressRoute for improved latency, performance, and security.
+All interactions with the Defender for Cloud Apps apps APIs and traffic sent to Defender for Cloud Apps APIs, including upload of discovery logs, is routed via ExpressRoute for improved latency, performance, and security.

 For more information about Microsoft Peering, see ExpressRoute circuits and routing domains.